jagmal1/Face_mask-detection/README.md

-# Face_mask-detection
+# Helmet-detection
-Face Mask Detection System
+Helmet Detection System
 Introduction
 This project implements a neural network-based system to detect whether a person is wearing a face mask.
 It leverages image preprocessing and classification techniques to distinguish between two classes:

-With Mask
+With helmet
-Without Mask
+Without helmet

 Features
 Dataset Preparation: Image resizing, labeling, and conversion to a unified format.